Sarajvega/ada-notes/topics/Unit 2/06_sorting_algorithms.md

 - Increase the outer index i so that the sorted list grows, and the unsorted list shrinks

 Note: This implementation sorts the array in-place.
 Because the original array is modified, no return statement is needed.

+Identify by:
+- j -= 1 or stepping backwards.

 Tracks unsorted and unsorted.
 Index 0 = sorted.
 Next index is compared, if less than goes before index 0 val.
 Know index 0 and index 1 are sorted.